rackerlabs/support-how-to/content/how-to/cloud-servers/create-remove-swap-file-in-ubuntu/index.md

         swapon -show

-    **Note**: If there’s no output or the output is `000`, the swap file might not be
+    **Note**: If there’s no output or the output is `000`, the swap file might not be configured.
-    configured.

-2. To create the swap file use:
+2. To create the swap file, run the following command:

         dd if =/dev/zero of=/swapfile bs=1024 count=1048576

     Where:

-    - `if` = input file (will always be the same)
+    - **if**: input file (will always be the same)
-    - `of` = output file (you can name this file as you want)
+    - **of**: output file (you can name this file as you want)
-    - `bs` = block size (keep value at 1024)
+    - **bs**: block size (keep value at 1024)
-    - `count` = amount of blocks to read and write (will be determined for how much space is required to create swap file for)
+    - **count**: amount of blocks to read and write, which helps you determine how much space you need for the swap file.

-    **Note**: Remember that if you require an specific size the `count` value can be modified by mutiplying the block size value for the new size (in MB).
+    **Note**: Remember that if you require a specific size, you can modify the `count` value by multiplying it by the block size value for the new size (in MB).
-   For example, 1024x4096=4194304, the new value for count will be 4194304.
+    For example, multiplying the old block size, `1024`, by the new size, `4096`, results in `4194304` for the **count**.

-3. Provide the `root` user with **read/write** permissions to the swap file
+3. Provide the `root` user with read and write permissions for the swap file by running the following command:
-   using:

         chmod 600 /swapfile

-4. Setup swap area:
+4. Set up the swap area:

         mkswap /swapfile